What is this place

 Access: Promenade and beach are freely accessible; modest dress is expected.
 Fish auction runs in the mornings.

-Visit hours: Shops and eateries are livelier in the evening; fish market operates in two shifts – morning and evening.
+Visiting hours: Shops and eateries are livelier in the evening; fish market operates in two shifts – morning and evening.

-Time needed: 1–2 hours for a stroll and dinner; half a day with beach time.
+Visit duration: 1–2 hours for a stroll and dinner; half a day with beach time.

 Best time: October–April; in hot months, after 5 pm.